hitz-zentroa/eval-MCG-COLING-2025/README.md

 - **/generate**: This folder contains the generated output files for evaluation.
   - `system1.csv`: Example of the file format for evaluation.
   - `system2.csv`: Example of the file format for evaluation.

+- `requirements.txt`: Lists the Python packages needed to run the project.

 ## Instructions for Use